 Global Navigation Satellite System (GNSS) is the standard generic term for navigation satellite systems.
 GNSS receivers are capable of using various navigation satellite systems, while GPS receivers can only use the navigation satellite system called the Global Positioning System.
 Due to the widespread use of GPS receivers, the term GPS is used as the generic term in this help.

 A high-accuracy GPS receiver precisely calculates geographic locations using information from GPS satellites.
 The accuracy of these receivers ranges from submeter to centimeter, depending on their ability to track and process satellite signals.
 GPS satellite signals are transmitted on different frequencies.
 The more frequencies that the GPS receiver uses—and, consequently, the more signals it receives—the more accurate it is.
-This is also true for global navigation satellite systems: the more systems the receiver uses (and the more signals it receives), the more accurate it is.
+This is also true for GNSS: the more systems the receiver uses (and the more signals it receives), the more accurate it is.
 Today, multiple navigation satellite systems are available.
 However, usually the more accurate a GPS receiver is, the more expensive it is and the more difficult it is to carry in the field.
 You can also improve the accuracy of your position information through differential corrections of the data, covered later in this topic.

 There are many GPS receivers available on the market; however, not all of them work directly with Collector.
 To use a GPS receiver with Collector, the receiver must support the output of NMEA 0183 sentences.
 NMEA is the data specification standard that Collector uses to communicate with GPS receivers.
 NMEA messages contain lines of data called sentences.
 Collector derives GPS information such as latitude, longitude, height, and fix type by reading specific sentences in NMEA messages.
-For more information, including details on the NMEA sentences Collector uses, receivers supported on iOS, and the GPS receivers Esri has tested with, see GPS receiver support.
+For more information, including details on the NMEA sentences Collector uses, receivers supported on iOS, and the GPS receivers Esri has used for testing, see GPS receiver support.

 Most high-accuracy GPS receivers support the NMEA sentences that Collector uses; however, it's recommended that you check whether your receiver supports these NMEA sentences in the receiver's user manual before you try to connect it to Collector.